MAttila42/GroundedBot/README.md

 # GroundedBot
-Official Discord bot for the ProgramTan server network Feel free to use some code.
+Official Discord bot for the ProgramTan server network.

+Feel free to use some code.

 Official Documentation on [Trello](https://trello.com/b/Ns1WcpEB/groundedbot)

 # Contributing Guide